rweich/streamdeck-ts/README.md

 Requests the settings globally stored for all buttons using this plugin / pi.
 Triggers the [didReceiveGlobalSettings](#didreceiveglobalsettings) event.

-- [x] requestable from Plugin
+- [x] can be sent from Plugin
-- [x] requestable from PropertyInspector
+- [x] can be sent from PropertyInspector

 ### GetSettingsEvent

 Requests the settings stored for the button instance.
 Triggers the [didReceiveSettings](#didreceivesettings) event.

-- [x] requestable from Plugin
+- [x] can be sent from Plugin
-- [x] requestable from PropertyInspector
+- [x] can be sent from PropertyInspector

 **Event Signature**: